gnu-octave/bootstrap/README.md

 At the Octave/MATLAB command prompt, type `help function-name` for more information about the function and it's input and output arguments.
 In Octave, you can also request demonstrations of function usage through examples by typing 'demo function-name` at the command prompt.

 ## Development roadmap

+* Proposed changes to `boot1way`: To remove omnibus test statistic and replace degrees of freedom with n numbers.
+* Proposed changes to `bootlm`: To add the option of using type III sums of squares for the model comparisons in the ANOVA tests and prediction error estimates - currently only type I sums-of-squares are supported.